ObiomaIkpe/MERN-Blog/README.md

 ### Backend
 the backend is where I handled all the logic.
 Ensuring that users have unique emails, password encryption, and database calls were all done from the backend.

-Error handling is treated specially, as there are instances in our code where we'll need to graciously return errors while giving the user a good reason why there is an error, eg "unauthorized access" etc.
+Error handling is treated specially, as there are instances in our code where we'll need to graciously return errors while giving the user a good reason why there is an error, eg **unauthorized** etc.

 for easier code readability, the routes and controller functions of all the resources are separated into different files.